abatesaccs/HairSalon/README.md

 This is a salon management program designed to help keep track of stylists and customers.

+## Specifications:

+The user will be able to:

+  - store a list of stylists
+  - store a list of customers per stylist
+  - edit, delete, and add stylists
+  - edit, delete, and add customers

 ## Links:

 Github - https://github.com/Salon